nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Storage` component,

-- can save `UserPref` objects in json format and read it back.
+- can save `UserPref` objects in JSON format and read it back.
-- can save the event book data in json format and read it back.
+- can save the event book data in JSON format and read it back.

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.focuris.commons` package.

 ---